Read up 7 safe crib alternatives for small spaces, including their pros and cons, along with some recommended products.

 Crib Alternatives For Small Spaces: Takeaway

-I didn’t include baby loungers such as Snuggle Me Organic or Dock A Tot, podsters like the Leachco Podster, hammocks or Moses baskets because I personally don’t think they’re the best, safest crib alternatives for newborns to sleep on.
+I didn’t include baby loungers such as Snuggle Me Organic or Dock A Tot, podsters like the Leachco Podster, or hammocks because I personally think they’re NOT the best, safest crib alternatives for newborns to sleep on.
 I know a lot of people use them, mainly the baby loungers, especially when their babies are having a hard time sleeping but please be aware of the risks.
 These items are not recommended for sleeping and are for wake time use only.